sam-chen-dev/chat-bot/README.md

 ## Installation

-In order the use this repo, kindly add your own OpenAI Key in `local.propertiese` file:
+In order the use this repo, kindly add your own OpenAI Key in `local.properties` file:
 ```
 OPENAI_API_KEY="xxx"
 ```